Skip to content

 Why New Port Richey homes need standby power

-For a home on a well pump, a medical device, or just a refrigerator and a family trying to sleep through the heat, a multi-day outage isn’t an inconvenience — it’s an emergency.
+West Pasco is an older, more working-class stretch than the newer subdivisions to the south, a lot of 1960s and 1970s ranch homes, waterfront cottages, and manufactured homes.
+For a household on a well pump, a medical device, or just a refrigerator and a family trying to sleep through the heat, a multi-day outage is not an inconvenience, it is an emergency.
 A permanently installed standby generator detects the outage and restores power automatically, usually within seconds, and runs for as long as Duke takes to come back.

 See how installation works →